axibase/atsd/rule-engine/functions-date.md

 elapsedTime(string d) long
 ```

-Calculates the number of milliseconds between the current time and time `t` which is specified in Unix milliseconds.

-Accepts time `t` in Unix milliseconds or the date `d` in the following format:
+Calculates the number of **milliseconds** between the current time and time `t` specified in Unix milliseconds or date `d` specified in the following format:

 ```txt
 yyyy-MM-dd[(T| )[hh:mm:ss[.SSS[Z]]]]